Privacy and Microsoft Teams

 What third parties have access to personal data?

-Microsoft will not disclose personal data except:
+Microsoft won't disclose personal data except:

 - as the customer directs (including as required to complete phone calls);